josunect/istio-perses/README.md

 - Verify that the pods are ready in the `perses-operator-system` namespace
 - View manager pod logs

+Note: V2 can be installed with `make deploy-local`, or installing the certificates first, but still, the resources are not created.

 ### 2. Create the `istio` namespace